Water Filtration System Maintenance Guide for Central PA

 Water SoftenerCheck salt levels & break up “salt bridges”Monthly

-Reverse Osmosis (RO)Replace pre-filters and carbon filters6 – 12 Months
+Reverse Osmosis (RO)Replace sediment pre-filters & carbon blocks6–12 Months

-Reverse Osmosis (RO)Replace the RO membrane2 – 3 Years
+Reverse Osmosis (RO)Replace the internal RO membrane2–3 Years

-UV PurifierReplace the UV lamp and clean the quartz sleeveAnnually (Every 12 Months)
+UV PurifierReplace the UV lamp & clean the quartz sleeveAnnually (Every 12 Months)

-Well Water Iron FilterClean the injector screen and check media6 – 12 Months
+Well Water Iron FilterClean the injector screen & check media levels6–12 Months

-Pro Tip: Keep a maintenance log taped right to your water softener or pressure tank.
-Write down the date every time you change a filter or add salt so you never have to guess when it was last done!
+Pro Tip: Keep a water filtration system maintenance log taped right to your water softener or brine tank.
+Write down the exact date every time you change a filter or add salt so you never have to guess when it was last serviced!

 Why Central PA Water Demands Strict Upkeep

-Water treatment isn’t one-size-fits-all, and neither is maintenance.
-Here in Cumberland County, our unique geography plays a huge role in how fast your filters and resin beds wear out.
+Water treatment isn’t one-size-fits-all, and neither is the maintenance schedule.
+Here in Central Pennsylvania, our unique local geography plays a massive role in how fast your filters and resin beds wear out.

-The Limestone Effect Because towns like Mechanicsburg, Carlisle, and Camp Hill sit on vast limestone aquifers, our groundwater is incredibly hard.
+Because towns like Mechanicsburg, Carlisle, and Camp Hill sit on vast limestone aquifers, our groundwater is incredibly hard.
 This means your water softener works overtime.
-If you neglect to refill the brine tank or fail to clean the resin bed, that dissolved calcium will quickly return, creating white crust on your showerheads and destroying your water heater.
+If you neglect your water filtration system maintenance by failing to refill the brine tank or clean the resin bed, dissolved calcium will quickly return, creating white crust on your showerheads and destroying your appliances.

 DIY Upkeep: Tasks Homeowners Can Do

-You don’t need to call a plumber for every little thing.
-Here are the core water filtration system maintenance tasks you can easily handle yourself:
+You don’t need to call a professional for every minor task.
+Here are the core water filtration system maintenance jobs you can easily handle yourself:

 • The Fix: Take a broom handle and gently poke the top layer of the salt.
 If it feels like a solid block with a hollow space underneath, carefully break it up so the salt falls into the water.

-• Open the RO faucet to relieve the pressure.
+2. Open the RO faucet to fully relieve the line pressure.

 The Hidden Costs of Neglecting Your Water System

-Skipping your water filtration system maintenance doesn’t just result in bad-tasting tap water; it hits your wallet.
+Skipping your water filtration system maintenance doesn’t just result in bad-tasting tap water; it hits your wallet directly:

 When to Call the Pros for Water Filtration System Maintenance

-While homeowners can handle the salt and the simple filter swaps, you should call in a professional for an annual tune-up or if you notice any of the following warning signs:
+While homeowners can handle the salt and simple filter swaps, you should call in a professional for an annual tune-up or if you notice any of these warning signs:

 • A sudden, noticeable drop in water pressure throughout the house.

-• The return of white scale buildup on your glass shower doors.
+• The return of cloudy white scale buildup on your glass shower doors.

 • A change in the taste or smell of your water (such as a chlorine or rotten egg odor).